 Integration with other software

-Zoho Projects integrates with internal communication software like Microsoft Teams and Slack regardless of what plan you’re on, so you’ll be able to hook these up to Zoho no matter what price you’re paying.
+Zoho Projects integrates with external communication software like Microsoft Teams and Slack regardless of what plan you’re on, so you’ll be able to hook these up to Zoho no matter what price you’re paying.

 The same goes for CRM integrations, which are identical across all three plans – Zoho Projects actually leads the way with CRM integrations, offering more than any other provider we’ve looked at so far.
 Zoho CRM is an obvious choice to pair with Zoho Projects, but you can also integrate Pipedrive, Hubspot, and Sugar.
 If your business will need a CRM system at some point but you don’t want to make that decision just yet, Zoho will give you the most options.